 The center console might come loose easily.

 Death, taxes, and the Vibe Sea Ghost.
 I love this kayak, and I think it’s a terrific all-rounder that is suitable in all conditions and all types of fishing.
-And you should check out this article on the best ocean fishing kayaks for more craft that can equally handle the chop.

 Here we have another “budget-friendly” kayak that is perfectly suitable for our fly fishing needs.